SMZR 32x225 / N52 - magnetic roller

 - They possess very high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in hard drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: